caprica64/AWS-Service-Catalog/README.md

 We are not covering a pipeline setup for the product yet, but it is possible to build one in AWS using CodeCommit for the repository, CodePipeline for the pipeline, CodeBuild for the container build and repository update and ECS as the target deploy stage.
 Going further it should be possible to add code and container verification stages, i.e DAST/SAST products.

 - 2022-03-29 > There is no service autoscaling yet.
-- 2022-03-29 > There is no autoprovisioning of a sample docker container to quick test.
+- 2022-03-29 > There is no auto provisioning of a sample docker container to quick test.
 Some automation could take the service port number, use it on an NGINX config file and docker build a hello world container.

 ## Change log